NarinderBrar/zecooEngine/README.md

 ## About The Project
-![Product Name Screen Shot][product-screenshot] zecooEngine is an open source C++ graphics engine mainly developed for educational purpose.
-Its developed while teaching fundamental of graphics programming. zecooEngine supports OpenGL 3.3 as graphic API.
+![Product Name Screen Shot][product-screenshot] zecooEngine is an open-source C++ graphics engine mainly developed for educational purposes.
+It developed while teaching the fundamental of graphics programming. zecooEngine supports OpenGL 3.3 as a graphic API.
+You can draw 3d models, add lights, apply textures while creating materials.
+It provides features to add physics on the models using Bullet Physics Engine, can add force, apply constraints, can test collision between bodies.
 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Features